 For telecommunications companies, big data is at the heart of improving both customer experience and network utilization.
 A well-managed Hadoop data lake provides telecoms operators with a cost-effective, scalable architecture for collecting and processing massive volumes of disparate data types.

-Already in production with enterprise telecommunications providers worldwide, Zaloni Bedrock is the industry’s only fully-integrated data lake management platform.
-Bedrock’s intuitive UI makes it easy for telcos to ingest, organize, enrich and extract data within the Hadoop data lake.
+Already in production with enterprise telecommunications providers worldwide, Zaloni’s Platform is the industry’s only fully-integrated data lake management platform.
+Its intuitive UI makes it easy for telcos to ingest, organize, enrich and extract data within the Hadoop data lake.

 Telecoms struggle to understand what subscribers do with their devices or with their data plans.
 What mobile apps, streaming services are popular?
 Understanding subscriber usage can capture more revenue by creating tiered pricing or specific packages for specific social media, video streaming or map applications.
 Unfortunately, capturing and aggregating this information involves analyzing millions of source and destination IP addresses with subscriber data to capture individual data usage.